dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### Decentralized

-When the functions and power of an activity or organization are dispersed and Peer to Peer, rather than concentrated in a central location or authority.
+A system where functions and authority are distributed among peers rather than concentrated in a central entity.

 #### Decentralized Application

-A digital program that runs on a P2P or decentralized network and uses smart contracts to access the blockchain and enforce each term of agreement between two parties.
+A digital program running on a decentralized network, utilizing smart contracts to interact with the blockchain and enforce agreements.

 #### Devnet

-A network used as an experimental environment by blockchain users, token holders, app developers, and network validators and where tokens have no monetary value.
+An experimental network used by blockchain developers and users, where tokens have no real monetary value.

 #### Digital Signature